Darci Lynne

-Darci Lynne Farmer (born October 12, 2004) is an American ventriloquist, singer, and comedian.
-Lynne has been credited with the revival of ventriloquism, earning praise and numerous accolades for her work.
+Darci Lynne Farmer (born October 12, 2004) is an American ventriloquist and singer.
+She has been credited with the revival of ventriloquism, earning praise and numerous accolades for her work.

-Born in Oklahoma, Lynne developed an interest in singing from a young age, but was held back by her shyness before audiences.
+Born in Oklahoma, Farmer developed an interest in singing from a young age, but was held back by her shyness before audiences.
 Inspired by performances by ventriloquists including Terry Fator, she began to practice ventriloquism, performing in a local talent contest with her first puppet in 2014.
-Following her success in the competition, Lynne received coaching and assistance from other performers, allowing her to win additional contests over the next two years.
+Following her success in the competition, Farmer received coaching and assistance from other performers, allowing her to win additional contests over the next two years.

-Lynne came to national attention when she appeared on Little Big Shots in 2016, but gained greater recognition and acclaim when she won the twelfth season of America's Got Talent the following year.
-Since then, Lynne has made numerous appearances on other television shows, and she has held several tours with her puppet characters.
+Farmer came to national attention when she appeared on Little Big Shots in 2016, but gained greater recognition and acclaim when she won the twelfth season of America's Got Talent the following year.
+Since then, she has made numerous appearances on other television shows and has held several tours with her puppet characters, with Petunia Rabbit being her main character.

-Early life and education
+Early life

 Darci Lynne Farmer was born on October 12, 2004.
 She is from Oklahoma City, Oklahoma.
 Lynne's parents are Clarke and Misty Farmer, and she has three brothers, Nate, Dalton, and Nick.
 Growing up, Lynne loved to sing, but was hesitant to perform in front of an audience.
 Her parents encouraged her to overcome her shyness by participating in the 2014 International Cinderella Scholarship Program, where she was crowned International Mini Miss.
 At the pageant, she met International Teen titleholder Laryssa Bonacquisti, a young ventriloquist who inspired her to try ventriloquism herself.

 In 2014, after a month's preparation using tips provided by Bonacquisti, Lynne entered Edmond's Got Talent and won first prize.
 Ventriloquy coach Gary Owen was so impressed by Lynne's performance that he offered to serve as her trainer and business manager.
 Since then Lynne has worked with both Owen and vocal coach Tiana Plemons.
 The following year, she won first place in both Oklahoma Kids and the junior division of Oklahoma's Got Talent.
 She also won Broadway, Specialty Acts, and Entertainer of the Year at American Kids in Branson, Missouri.

 Until she began homeschooling in eighth grade, Lynne attended Deer Creek Middle School near her home in Edmond, Oklahoma.
 She missed the first day of seventh grade when she appeared live on America's Got Talent.